 “They are great support for Mum and I as well.
 We are on a roller coaster trying our best to look after dad".

 Once we decided we needed help Community Care TASMANIA were quick to organise quality help whenever we needed it.

-In addition to domestic help and home maintenance, Community Care TASMANIA has arranged the following services and purchase of equipment for clients with home care packages.
+In addition to domestic assistance and home/garden maintenance, Community Care TASMANIA has arranged the following services, purchase of equipment and consumables for clients with home care packages.